 \section{Experimental Study}

 Our primary objective is to evaluate CARTGen-IR performance and capabilities within the broader context of a comparative study against other state-of-the-art data-level strategies for imbalanced regression tasks.
-With the experimental study, we aim to answer the following research questions: (RQ1) Is CARTGen-IR effective for imbalanced regression scenarios?
-(RQ2) How does it compare to the main state-of-the-art data-level methods proposed for imbalanced regression tasks for tabular data?; and, finally (RQ3) What tradeoff do these methods offer regarding predictive performance and execution time?
+With the experimental study, we aim to answer the following research questions: (\textbf{RQ1}) Is CARTGen-IR effective for imbalanced regression scenarios, both in terms of standard error metrics and specially-suited error metrics? (\textbf{RQ2}) How does it compare to the state-of-the-art data-level methods proposed for imbalanced regression tasks for tabular data, in both rare and common target subdomains?; and, finally (\textbf{RQ3}) What tradeoff do these methods offer regarding predictive performance and execution time?

-This section provides detailed information about the study, including the experimental results and their discussion.